 Public Speaking Preparation

 A large part of the success of your presentation lies in your preparation.
 Most people ignore this bit.
 Why waste time on preparation?
-Without preparing for your public speaking activity, you will not communicate to your audience intentionally.
+Without preparing for your public speaking activity, you will not communicate with your audience intentionally.
 It is okay not to prepare if it is a social setting.
 But if you are trying to get something done, it is good to have a strategy.

 Public Speaking Preparation Tips